JamallM1/JamallM1/README.md

 # Hi, I'm Jamall!

-I'm Jamall!
-I'm a software developer in Gainesville,FL.
-I'm a United States Air Force Veteran that likes fast-paced settings where I always learn new things.
-I've been learning to code since I like making my thoughts a reality.
+Hi there!
+My name is Jamall Malik and I am a software developer living in Gainesville, Florida.
+I'm a United States Air Force Veteran who enjoys fast-paced settings where there are opportunities for me to learn new things.
+I've been learning to code because I aspire to make my thoughts a reality.
 I've worked with Python, Javascript, React, and Node.js.
 My goal is to work for a company that will help me to grow professionally and personally.

-while I'm not programming In my spare time, I like to play basketball, work out, and spend time with my friends and family.
+When I'm not programming, I like to play basketball, work out, travel, and spend time with my friends and family.

-Please get in touch with me on the following social media platforms since I enjoy building new relationships.
+Please get in touch with me on the following social media platforms; I enjoy building new relationships.
+I am excited to continue to learn and grow in this career field!

 [![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=flatt-square&logo=gmail&logoColor=white)](mailto:mimsjamall79@gmail.com)